1993–94 Montreal Canadiens season: Regular season

 For the season, Roy had 35 wins, 17 losses and 11 ties.
 Without him in net, the Canadiens had 6 wins, 12 losses and 3 ties.
 The Canadiens ended the season on a sour note.
 They had 3 wins and 9 losses in their last 12 games, including a 9–0 loss to the Detroit Red Wings.
-Vincent Damphousse finished the season with 40 goals, the last time a Canadiens player achieved the feat as of 2024.
+Vincent Damphousse finished the season with 40 goals, the last time a Canadiens player achieved the feat before Cole Caufield in 2026.